 The black sauce varieties that you commonly see in sushi restaurants today have been inspired by the Western California-style rolls as the traditional sushi dish in Japan did not have so many varieties back in the 15th century.

-Before the modern times the brownish-black soy sauce was only served as a dipping sauce for sushi rolls, but today there are at least a dozen different kinds of sushi sauces that you can find in many sushi restaurants.
+Before modern times, the brownish-black soy sauce was only served as a dipping sauce for sushi rolls, but today there are at least a dozen different kinds of sushi sauces that you can find in many sushi restaurants.

 Do know that each and every sushi dish served at your table has already been glazed with the right amount of soy sauce on the fish part of nigiri or on the toppings or fillings by the chef, which gives the sushi a balanced flavor.

-According to sushi etiquettes, each sushi roll is considered to have a perfect balance of flavors created by the sushi chef and if you’ll add any more sushi sauce, it will ruin that balance, therefore, you must avoid doing this.
+According to sushi etiquette, each sushi roll is considered to have a perfect balance of flavors created by the sushi chef and if you’ll add any more sushi sauce, it will ruin that balance, therefore, you should avoid doing this.

-On the other hand, the uramaki (inside-out rolls) the traditional black sauce which comes in different variations are used for decorative purposes.
+On the other hand, with uramaki (inside-out rolls), the traditional black sauce which comes in different variations is used for decorative purposes.